opentaps/open-climate-investing/README.md

 To run a batch of regressions on a ticker (or list of tickers) give the start date and end date of the first regression run window and it will run for every window incremented by one month at each step (until the model no longer runs due to insufficient data).
 For example:
-- `python get_regressions.py -d 2010-01-01 -e 2015-01-01 -b -f some_ticker_file.csv` will run for all the tickers defined in `some_ticker_file.csv`
+- `python get_regressions.py -b -f some_ticker_file.csv` will run for all the tickers defined in `some_ticker_file.csv`
-- `python get_regressions.py -d 2010-01-01 -e 2015-01-01 -b --from_db` will run for all the tickers defined in the database `stock` table.
+- `python get_regressions.py -b --from_db` will run for all the tickers defined in the database `stock` table.

 ### Viewing the Results

 There is a react UI in the `ui/` directory.
 It will need data including stocks and their regression results (see above) in the database.
 Once you've run `get_regressions.py`, then you can use this UI to view the results.

 To run it, start both the node server and the react app (simultaneously in two terminal sessions) :